 How long will an assessment take?

 Assessments vary in length according to the abilities of the person being assessed and reason for the evaluation.
 A neuropsychological assessment generally takes between 3 to 4 hours.
 Longer time frames might be involved for assessment of decision-making capacity.
-Fees will also be charged for time spent analysing results, report writing, providing feedback and making phone calls.
+Fees will also be charged for time spent travelling, analysing results, report writing, providing feedback and making phone calls.
 As a general guide, the entire process generally takes between 6 to 8 hours.